Access Counseling & Support Services

 In the aftermath of a sexual violence incident, knowing you have support can go a long way toward helping you heal.
-The organizations listed here can provide counseling and advocacy services at no cost to you.
+The organizations listed here can provide counseling or advocacy services at no cost to you.

 Located on the fourth floor of the IU Health Center, SACS has specially trained counselors available to provide you with one-on-one or group counseling.

 If you are in crisis, call 812-855-8900 24 hours a day.

 If you want to make an appointment to see a counselor, call 812-855-5711.